Search results for

 Why do cellular providers lock phones in the first place?

 It’s crucial to note carriers have their reasons for locking devices.
-The main ones are ensuring customers stay with them.
+The main one is ensuring customers stay with them.
 Carriers want to ensure you don’t go giving your business to competitors.

 Carriers lock phones to ensure you don't go giving your business to competitors.

 Carriers also want to avoid theft or fraud.
 People can sign cellphone contracts, default on them, and then keep their phones.
 This would probably be a more common practice if all phones were unlocked and ready to use elsewhere.
-This is why carriers commonly offer to unlock devices after your contract has ended, you have paid the smartphone off, or you have spent some time using their network.
+This is why carriers commonly offer to unlock devices after your contract or payment plan has ended, you have paid the smartphone off, or you have spent some time using their network.

 Unlocked phone advantages